Jetpack 101

 Content ideas

 Post a mix of your best shots, behind-the-scenes glimpses, and your creative process.
 Use stories for interactive content such as polls and Q&As.
-Share a photo series on IGTV or reels to showcase your editing process.
+Share a photo series or reels to showcase your editing process.

-2. Tumblr
+2. 500px

 Tumblr’s blogging format is a unique choice, and an effective one for photographers.